brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 tags: post
 title: A stacked deck
 subtitle: Part 2 of a two-part series on web typography
-description: Making the case for a system “fonts” approach to the typography on web sites.
+description: Making the case for a system fonts approach to the typography on web sites.
 author: Bryce Wray
 date: 2018-10-25T12:40:00
-lastmod: 2020-08-02T17:50:00
+lastmod: 2020-08-11T01:15:00
 discussionId: "2018-10-web-typography-part-2"
 featured_image: computer-1869236_3264x2448.jpg
 featured_image_width: 3264